jesgadiaz/GBP/README.md

 ### Step one: Download and install Anaconda

-Gurobi supports Python 2.7 and 3.7 for Windows. burning.py is written with Python 3.X.
+Gurobi supports Python 2.7 and 3.7 for Windows.
+However, to run our code install Python 3.X.
 Please choose the version of Anaconda you wish to download (the download will start automatically):

 Once the download is complete, click on it to run the installer.